master-atsi/master-atsi.github.io/program.md

 fields, which intervene directly or indirectly in many disciplines such as optics, medicine, robotics, energy, automotive...

+the following program starts for the start of the 2025-2026 academic year.
+{: .notice--warning}

 <!-- Curriculum also trains student to research work through dedicated teaching -->
 <!-- initiatives (seminars, bibliographic work, project, etc.) and a strong -->
 <!-- Involvement of the associated research laboratories.
 Part of the training may be -->